-“We fled to an outpost—Grifter’s Ridge,” Nyanti explains as we walk through the woods.
-“The surrounding magic is weak and faint, a poor shadow of what we enjoyed at the City.”
+“We fled to an outpost called Grifter’s Ridge,” Nyanti says as she leads us deeper into the woods.
+“The magic there is weak and faint compared to what we enjoyed in the City.”
 She mutters, “By flower and fae, grant us a way.”
-She draws a quick breath and exhales slowly, breathing out a glowing weave of fanciful runes.
+Then she inhales quickly and exhales slowly, breathing out a glowing weave of fanciful runes.
 They twine around each other and fade into a drift of eye-catching sparkles.

-The thick shrubbery parts in front of us and reveals a wide dirt road, overshadowed by looming trees.
-As we step onto it, the vegetation starts closing in a dozen yards behind us, hiding any traces of our physical presence.
+The thick shrubbery parts in front of us, revealing a wide dirt road overshadowed by trees.
+As we step onto it, the vegetation closes in a dozen yards behind us, hiding any trace of our physical presence.

 “Impressive,” Lucky says.
 “You are no hedge witch, that much is obvious.”

-Nyanti clicks her tongue, as if to say Child, please.
-“I have completed every trial in Elsinore’s Fables, and I have made forays into Primal Augments.”
+Nyanti clicks her tongue and hisses, as if to say Child, please.
+“I have completed every trial in Elsinore’s Fables.”

 “I take it that’s good?”
 I whisper to Gyrax.

 He answers with a nod.
 “If hedge witches are the equivalent of small-town wrestling, Nyanti is a UFC newcomer.
-She isn’t name brand or top tier, but nothing to laugh at either.”
+Nothing name brand, but nothing to laugh at either.”